borjantona/psy-tech-task/README.md

 The design is provided with this **[figma](https://www.figma.com/community/file/1235719100191160651)** that emulates the nike store.

+> [!important]
+> It is developed as an Angular APP and added service workers and webmanifest to work as a PWA.
+The deployment is out of the scope of this project.
+For this purpose you can go to the **[Ionic Official Documentation](https://ionicframework.com/docs/angular/pwa)**

 ### Extra features

 - [x] **1.** Favourites: Implemented add/remove/show favourites